AmirMotefaker/AmirMotefaker/README.md

-# Hi, I’m @AmirMotefaker
+# Hi, I’m AmirMotefaker

-- 👀 I'm always learning Python.
+-  I'm always learning Python.
-- 🎯 My goal is Data Science.
+-  My goal is Data Science.
-- 📫 How to reach me amotef@gmail.com
+-  How to reach me amotef@gmail.com

 <!---
 AmirMotefaker/AmirMotefaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.